Back to support

 Performing ECG analysis

-With Aidlab, you can easily record an ECG to gain insights into your heart's electrical activity and overall behavior.
+With Aidlab, you can record ECG data to review the electrical activity of your heart.

-Aidlab continuously monitors your ECG in the background whenever you're wearing it.
-The signal is automatically filtered, and low-quality segments caused by intense movement or excessive noise are discarded to ensure accurate analysis.
+Aidlab continuously monitors ECG in the background whenever you wear it.
+The signal is automatically filtered, and low-quality segments caused by intense movement or excessive noise are discarded.
 ECG analysis works only at rest, so it does not work during movement, during workouts, or for a short period after training.

 To view your ECG data